 Ageing awnings may collapse if anchor points and other structural elements fail.
 Blocked gutters can cause water to accumulate, which can accelerate rust, wood rot and add weight to the structure.
 Wind may lift awnings if tie down fixings are not adequate or have failed.

 A problem might not be apparent, either from ground level or by visual inspection.
-Owners have a responsibility to ensure all features are structurally sound.
-The City of Sydney recommends a structural engineer inspects all awnings regularly.
+We recommend a structural engineer inspects all awnings regularly.

 Balconies and handrails